LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 sayMessages("Hi", "there");
 // ...
 ```
-Passing parameters works on the principle of 'pass by value', i.e. the value of temporary is copied to a local variable.
+Passing parameters works on the principle of **pass by value**, i.e. the value of temporary is copied to a local variable.
 However, this is not the case for reference variables such as an object (or an array).
-There the principle of 'pass by reference' applies and there is a temporary variable that refers to the original.
+There the principle of **pass by reference** applies and there is a temporary variable that refers to the original.

 ```js
 // pass by value example